RyantHults/ePub-Name-List/README.md

 ```
 python.exe extract_named_characters.py
 ```
-This will generate a file called `named_characters.txt` in the current working directory
+This will generate a file called `named_characters.txt` in the current working directory.
+Note, this is just a rough first-pass and definintely still requires some manual cleanup.